Bangkok Bank: History

-In 2020, Bangkok Bank purchased an 89.12% stake of Indonesia's PermataBank from Standard Chartered and Astra International for Rp33.66 trillion (US$2.3 billion).
+In 2020, Bangkok Bank purchased an 89.12% stake in Indonesia's PermataBank from Standard Chartered and Astra International for Rp33.66 trillion (US$2.3 billion).
 The Indonesian branch of Bangkok Bank merged its operations with PermataBank from December 2020, with PermataBank as the surviving entity.

-Bangkok Bank has a full range of business, investment banking and personal banking services.
+Bangkok Bank has a full range of business, investment banking, and personal banking services.
 It is one of the most active global traders of Thai baht and baht-denominated bonds.
 The bank trades in all major currencies as well as a large number of regional currencies.
-Other services include same day transactions in import and export bills, inward and outward remittances, swaps, options, and forward contracts trading in the primary and secondary markets for government bonds and corporate debentures.
+Other services include same-day transactions in import and export bills, inward and outward remittances, swaps, options, and forward contracts trading in the primary and secondary markets for government bonds and corporate debentures.

 The company's current president is Chartsiri Sophonpanich, the grandson of its founder and former president Chin Sophonpanich, and the son of former president Chatri Sophonpanich, who is the chairman of Bangkok Bank.

 The company received a royal warrant of appointment for its services and has had the privilege of displaying the royal garuda since 1967.

-Bangkok Bank's SWIFT code is BKKBTHBK.
+Bangkok Bank's SWIFT code is "BKKBTHBK".